 1. Find your niche

-One of the first steps in creating your meal prep business is defining your niche.
+One of the first steps in creating your small business is defining your niche.
 To do this, you’ll need to evaluate your interests and strengths.
 What are you most passionate about in the culinary world?
 You might have a specific interest in a particular diet, such as keto, vegan, or gluten-free, which you can use as a starting point.

 You should also conduct some market research into trending dietary movements, and consider how you would create meal plans catering to these specific diets.
 For example, the keto diet typically requires followers to eat under 20g of carbohydrates per day, which can be challenging, especially for novices.
 Coming up with tasty and creative recipes catering to these needs can save subscribers a lot of time and stress.